gabywald/BioSilico/README.md

 Probably out-of-date for some reasons (but many ideas inside), codes from 2008-2012 (and before then) ; ideas I didn't continue for times spent reasons and I wish to continue (year 2020).

 Tests and learning on coding / programming (Java, Perl, I did some HyperTalk / HyperCard before that long ago) ; some studies on biochemistry and video games (Myst, Marathon, and the first Creature game) then bioinformatics.
-Find some old code here, nd reviewed so far.
+Find some old code here, and reviewed so far.

 Some parts where done in Java 1.4 (before the Generics of Java 1.5) !
 Some reviews for generics and some other for stream (Java 8 !).
 Adding some unit tests and more review !